Should I Rent My House Furnished?

 4. It’s acceptable to request a higher security deposit

-With a furnished apartment, a landlord needs to protect them more than they would an unfurnished rental.
+With a furnished or semi-furnished unit, a landlord needs to protect them more than they would an unfurnished rental.
 They can ask the tenants to hand in a higher security deposit.
 Landlords can only deduct for damaged items beyond wear and tear.
 Otherwise, they need to pay for the repair or replacement of an item.
 Writing this down in the lease agreement minimizes future repair and maintenance disputes.

 5. You can stage your property which offers more appeal to potential tenants